moliver28/research-handbook/content/handbook/product/ux/performance-indicators/_index.md

 description: "Performance indicators for the UX department at GitLab"
 ---

-Viewing charts requires sign-in to Tableau.
+Viewing the charts requires sign-in to Tableau.
 GitLab team members only.

 {{% performance-indicators "ux_department" %}}